inblockio/aqua-docs/Aqua_Protocol.md

 ### Transaction Security
 Measurement of the level of integrity assurance for a transaction.
-The higher the transaction security, the higher the cost usally becomes.
+The higher the transaction security, the higher the cost usually becomes.
 Public Distributed Ledger systems are highly suitable for priving very high levels of transaction security on the cost of privacy and immutability (data can't be changed or deleted).